17o2/KanaSegment/docs/README.md

 - All pixels of a segment must have the same (arbitrary) color
 - Touching segments must have different colors
 - Black (`#000000`) is reserved for annotations which will be removed in the final image; this is helpful to number the segments directly inside the image
-- The code allows configuring background, active and inactive segment color in the generated images
+- Colors for the generated images (background, active and inactive segments) can be configured separately (see below)

 Example: